ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/case_study_ensemble_forecast.rst

 This is a complex plot so we will write a Macro to generate it.

 Create a new Macro and edit it.
-Drop your Geographical View and the `Coastlines <https://software.ecmwf.int/wiki/display/METV/Coastlines>`_ icons into the Macro editor.
+Drop your Geographical View and the :ref:`Coastlines <mcoast_icon>` icons into the Macro editor.
 Once you've tidied up the code, define a 6x9 layout so that each plot should contain your view:

 .. code-block:: python